English

 Overview

-One of the strongest and most diverse graduate English programs in North America, the University of Toronto's graduate program in the Department of English presents a wide array of approaches to the study of literature that includes both rigorous historical scholarship and the innovations of new theoretical, cultural, and interdisciplinary methods.
-This rich variety is exemplified in the more than 30 graduate seminars offered every year and in the interdisciplinary conjunctions with other departments and collaborative specializations.
+One of the strongest and most diverse in North America, the University of Toronto's graduate program in English fosters a wide array of research areas and approaches to the study of literature, including historical, theoretical, cultural, and interdisciplinary methods.
+The research of faculty across historical, geographical, thematic, and interdisciplinary fields produces new clusters of expertise and fresh conjunctions of inquiry.
+This rich variety is exemplified in the more than 30 graduate courses that the Department offers every year and our many affiliations with other departments, programs, and collaborative specializations.

 Contact and Address